sott0n/711cc/README.md

 - Support the preprocesser for macro
 - Support multibyte UTF-8 character in identifier
 - This compiler is able to compiler itself (self-hosting)

+## Status
+- For x86-64, This compiler could compile [all example programs](https://github.com/sott0n/711cc/tree/master/examples)
+- For RISC-V, Not yet supported variadic
+- For RISC-V, Not yet supported floating points

+This project started for fun and understanding C-Compiler deeply.

 ## Build